Netherlands Be Prepared: Trump’s choice is America First

 This China policy will additionally have indirect effects that may be even more far-reaching.
 If America levies higher import tariffs on Chinese products - tariffs of up to 60 percent have been hinted at - China will inevitably seek new markets.
 Europe then becomes an obvious target for Chinese producers who see their American market evaporate.
 This shift in trade flows could lead to a wave of cheap Chinese products being dumped on the European market, with potentially devastating consequences for local industries.

-Protectionism triumphs
+Protectionism trumps

 The new US administration is fully focused on stimulating its domestic industry.
 This translates into import tariffs that will impact also European companies.
 A ten percent levy on all imports is not unlikely, with even higher tariffs on specific products.
 For the Dutch economy, which traditionally relies heavily on international trade, the consequences would be profound.
 Nor would the manufacturing industry escape the consequences.
 Higher import tariffs will make Dutch products more expensive on the U.S. market which will directly affect the competitive position.
 This not only affects large exporters, but also the broad network of suppliers which characterizes the Dutch industry.